-Property Course Code LAWF 3050 Section Numbers 91 and 93 Instructor Dr Rob Chambers Dr Rob Chambers Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times • ay at 11:30 a.m. to 12:50 ay at 8:30 to 9:50 a.m. ( Assessment Method 40% or 0% mid-term exam (counts only if better than final exam) 20% written assignment in March 40% or 80% final exam Materials is available online from Law of Property (Irwin L h the TRU Library. ovided through Moodle. aw, Toronto, 2021) Calendar Description This course is an examination of the fundamental concepts of property law and the types of property interest recognized by Anglo- Canadian law.
-Topics include the historical evolution of property concepts; the basic concepts of possession, ownership and title; estates and other interests in land such as joint and concurrent Other Information Upon completing this course, you should understand and be able to explain: the basic principles of property law in Canada, justifications for those principles, what property is, how property rights differ from personal rights, the different kinds of property rights recognised in Canadian law, how property rights can be created or transferred, how to resolve disputes involving competing property rights, and aspects of property law that are uncertain or inconsistent and in possible need of reform.
+Property Course Code LAWF 3050 Section Numbers 91 and 93 Instructor Dr Rob Chambers Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times • ay at 11:30 a.m. to 12:50 ay at 8:30 to 9:50 a.m. ( Assessment Method 40% or 0% mid-term ex 20% written assignmer 40% or 80% final exam er than final exam) Materials is available online from Law of Property (Irwin L h the TRU Library. ovided through Moodle.
+Calendar Description This course is an examination of the fundamental concepts of property law and the types of property interest recognized by Anglo- Canadian law.
+Topics include the historical evolution of property concepts; the basic concepts of possession, ownership and title; estates and other interests in land such as joint and concurrent ownership, easements, covenants, licenses, mortgages, future interests and perpetuities; the landlord and tenant relationship; the land titles system of registration of title to land; the social constraints upon property use and disposition; and property rights of aboriginal peoples.
+Other Information Upon completing this course, you should understand and be able to explain: the basic principles of property law in Canada, justifications for those principles, what property is, how property rights differ from personal rights, the different kinds of property rights recognised in Canadian law, how property rights can be created or transferred, how to resolve disputes involving competing property rights, and aspects of property law that are uncertain or inconsistent and in possible need of reform.